Are There Natural Remedies for Cellulitis?

 - Recent surgery that opens the skin can also expose you to a risk of cellulitis

-- Regular athletes may suffer from athlete’s foot or dermatitis, which could lead to a cellulitis infection
+- Regular athletes may suffer from athlete’s foot or dermatitis, which could lead to cellulitis

 But the good news is that cellulitis is well understood and can usually be treated once identified by a doctor.

-If you suspect a cellulitis infection, you should always contact a doctor right away.
+If you suspect cellulitis, you should always contact a doctor right away.
 If you also have a fever at the same time as a rash, visiting an emergency room is the best course of action.
 A healthcare provider can thoroughly examine you and determine whether cellulitis is the cause of your symptoms.

 You can also undertake the following efforts while at home to minimize your symptoms:†

 - Be sure to cover your wound or rash.
-Your doctor may prescribe you with a bandage soaked in antibiotic ointment to prevent irritation and further infection
+Your doctor may prescribe you with a bandage soaked in antibiotic ointment to prevent irritation and further issues

 - You must also keep the area clean, particularly if there are still open wounds